c19witness/uk-covid19-inquiry/2023-07-19_module-1/1_SOBO:_British_Medical_Association_by_Mr_Stanton.rst

 Dr Marmot and Professor Bambra talked about how the funding of healthcare has been inadequate since 2010, and waiting times have doubled.

-Dame Sally Davies commented that there was no resilience in the NHS and that, compared to similar countries, the UK was bottom of the table on numbers of doctors, nurses, beds, intensive care units, respirators and ventilators.
+Dame Sally Davies commented that there was no resilience in the NHS and that, compared to similar countries, the UK was bottom of the table on numbers of doctors, nurses, beds, intensive care units, :outline:`respirators` and ventilators.

 Jeremy Hunt, the former Secretary of State of Health, told the Inquiry that he had become convinced at Health Secretary that the NHS needed more capacity.